qkspace/qkspace/README.md

-QKspace (which stands for "quick space") is a minimalistic knowledge base for small teams.
+QKspace (pronounced "quick space") is a minimalistic knowledge base for small teams.

-It is perfect for creating a course reference base for a teaching organisation, for making a FAQ list in the IT field, for exchanging knowledge within social work teams, for making a topical list of personal quotes and notes.
+It is perfect for creating a course reference base for an educational organisation, for making a QnA list in the IT, for exchanging knowledge within social work teams, for making a thematic list of personal quotes and notes.

 # Usage examples